-Standards set by committees:
+- Standards set by committees:

-- Examples: Safety standards (UL) or Telecoms (IYU) - Government (NIST) of Industry (IEEE)
+- Examples: Safety standards (UL) or Telecoms (ITU)

+- Government (NIST) or Industry (IEEE)

-Establishing a standard
+- Establishing a standard

-- Pools patents and overcomes coordination problems - Forces firms in pool to charge "fair" prices - Commitment to be open
+- Pools patents and overcomes coordination problems

+- Forces firms in pool to charge "fair" prices

+- Commitment to be open

-But
+- But

 - Process lengthy

 - Process may fail (e.g. DVD "read" agreed before DVD "write")

 - Incentive to stay out of patent pool

 - Give up right to charge license fees

-- Exercise: Name a product where a standard would be useful.
+Exercise: Name a product where a standard would be useful.
+32